Policy Submissions & Papers

 DVNSW members responded to a survey which formed the basis of our submission to the review of consent in relation to sexual assault offences in NSW.

 Working to ensure the family law system and courts act to protect women and children impacted by domestic and family violence is critical.
 We therefore made the following submissions relating to family law:

 DVNSW worked with No To Violence and the Men's Behaviour Change Network in developing our response to the draft MBC Standards.

 DVNSW contributed to the Review of Minimum Standards and Development of the Men’s Behaviour Change sector in NSW.

 DVNSW contributed to the Independent Pricing and Regulatory Tribunal NSW review of Social and Affordable Housing Rent Models.

 Ensuring the safety and well-being of children is a core part of domestic and family violence policy and practice.
 Our comments to the NSW Government's inquiry into child protection can be downloaded here:

-Perpetrators / Justice related policy
+Perpetrators / justice policy

 The safety of victim-survivors is of the utmost importance to DVNSW.
-This means holding perpetrators to account, and targeting high risk offenders.
-DVNSW contributed to the NSW Government’s proposals for interventions with high risk domestic violence offenders:
+This means holding perpetrators to account and targeting high risk offenders.
+DVNSW contributed to the NSW government’s proposals for interventions with high risk domestic violence offenders: